-No Smoking/Vaping/E-Cigarette is allowed on the oxygen program.
+No Smoking/Vaping/E-Cigarette is allowed while you are on the VA Home Oxygen program.
 Patients may call their local VA Medical Center about smoking cessation programs, medications, patches, or gums.
 While working your cessation program, here are some safety tips for smoking.
 Do not smoke/vape inside the home when your oxygen is in use (tanks, liquid, or concentrator).
-By moving outside, you move out of the oxygen enriched environment of rugs, furniture, and materials around your home.
+By moving outside, you move out of the oxygen enriched environment with flammable items like rugs, furniture, and other soft materials inside your home.